-Ref Page Policy/ Paragraph Proposed modification Reason Page 257 of 286 Delete Sustainability Appraisal summary as follows: The emphasis of Policy CS9 is to ensure that all new development contributes towards a high quality environment.
-The Policy has synergistic qualities with overarching Core Policies CS1-Focusing on a Sustainable Growth which help to promote sustainable development and design throughout the Core Strategy.
+Ref Page Policy/ Paragraph Proposed modification Reason Page 259 of 294 Delete Sustainability Appraisal summary as follows: The emphasis of Policy CS9 is to ensure that all new development contributes towards a high quality environment.
+The Policy LS9 is to ensure that all new development core Policies CS1-Focusing on a Sustainable Growth which help to promote sustainable development and design throughout the Core Strategy.
 The Policy is considered to have generally positive effects upon all the SA Objectives as it seeks implementable measures to improve all aspects of the environment.
 Significant positive effects have been predicted against sustainability issues identified as currently poor and in a deteriorating condition (in the baseline) which have the ability to respond to design measures.
 These have been centred upon Quality of Neighbourhood and Community Participation (8), Climate Change (13), Water & Air Quality (15) and Landscapes & Townscapes (18).
 Over the longer term, the policy is predicted as having significant positive effects upon Vulnerability to Climate Change (14) and Biodiversity (16).
 The policy seeks to implement water recycling and storage measures however the positive effects are likely to become more significant when taken cumulatively over a longer period coinciding with rising sea levels.
-AM17 79 Policy CS10 supporting text Replace text in paragraph 4.10.7 as follows: 4.10.7 Going forward, future regeneration schemes within the borough such as the Great Yarmouth Waterfront Action Plan regeneration (Policy CS17) will continue to use the historic environment as a key inspiration for the delivery of dramatic physical and economic transformation Delete Sustainability Appraisal summary as follows: Policy CS10 is predicted as having a major significant positive effect upon the Historic Environment (17) as it reflects the general aims of the SA Objective and the scale of the effect is likely to be borough wide.
+AM17 79 Policy CS10 supporting text Replace text in paragraph 4.10.7 as follows: 4.10.7 Going forward, future regeneration schemes within the borough such as the Great Yarmouth Waterfront Action Plan regeneration (Policy CS17) will continue to use the historic environment as a key inspiration for the delivery of dramatic physical and economic transformation Delete Sustainability Appraisal summary as follows: Policy CS10 is predicted as having a major significant positive effect upon the Historic Environment Policy CS10 is predicted as having a major significant positive and the scale of the effect is likely to be borough wide.
 To reflect the latest stage; to reflect the latest Local Development Scheme (Document Ref: G11)